 I get some of my best thinking/trouble processing done when I am hiking.
 I also tend to mentally create all of my to-do lists and then write them down once I am home or in the notes section of my phone.
 I think of it as “me time” that is also doing something good for my body.
 Mind-body balance baby!

-You’ll also be sure to get your daily needs to vitamin D from being outside- but of course wear sun protection!
+go to site You’ll also be sure to get your daily needs to vitamin D from being outside- but of course wear sun protection!
 You want vitamin D but you don’t want a sunburn.

 I usually hike about 3 times a week, more if I am ambitious.
 I like to do most of my workouts in the morning, and then if my day allows for it and I am feeling pretty damn good, I’ll also go on a hike in the late afternoon or early evening.
 That way its not too hot and I get some amazing sunset photos in the hills, which is always a plus!

-But there are some other surprising benefits of hiking that studies have shown that go beyond just a nice workout, and I found it very interesting…so of course I wanted to share!
+follow link But there are some other surprising benefits of hiking that studies have shown that go beyond just a nice workout, and I found it very interesting…so of course I wanted to share!

 - Hiking nourishes your imagination and heightens your senses.
 It creates awareness in your eyes, ears and other senses. this is if you aren’t listening to music- which I recommend you do every now and then because I think there is something very special about spending time with your thoughts and truly being present to what’s around you.